ngs2410/calculator/README.md

 - Using toPrecision() to control # of decimal places is a hack, we could make this smarter and not lose precision for large numbers
 - The component assumes a US Locale and formats numbers for a US audience
 - Need access to a Windows machine to test on Internet Explorer
+- The key legends for sqrt and division could be HTML entities conforming to the conventional symbols, but Polymer kept escaping them and I couldn't quickly find out how to prevent that.

 Testing strategy
 ----------------